 Well, I tried.

-I did practice on many days, but every day.
+I did practice on many days, but not every day.
 Sometimes I had a whole week without doing any exercises or form running at all.

 And I started thinking: why?
 I know a lot of reasons why I WANT to practice.
 But I started thinking: are there reasons WHY NOT to practice?
 Continue reading